 And adventurous souls, who love to cover a lot of miles and ascend steep terrain, can invest in more expensive backcountry skis with skins that attach to the skis to make it easier to climb hills.
 But, don’t venture out into the backcountry without learning how to stay safe.
 Colorado nearly always has the grim distinction of posting the highest number of avalanche deaths in the U.S. each year.
 You should only head into the backcountry with proper avalanche training and safety gear.
 Learn more from the Colorado Avalanche Information Center.

 Some cities and towns in Colorado open their public golf courses to cross-country skiers for free when there is enough snow.
-Or, a large park also is a good place to start.
-Avoid hills until you get the hang of the basics because skiing downhill on skinny cross-country skis can feel very wobbly and turning is tough without edges.
+A large park is also a good place to start.
+Avoid hills until you get the hang of the basics because skiing downhill on skinny cross-country skis can feel very wobbly, and turning is tough without edges.

 On the flats, once you get the hang of walking, you can try to kick the ski with each step and glide a bit.
 But you don’t even have to bother doing that.
 You can just go for a walk on skis, and since you’re busy moving both your arms and legs, you’ll get a great workout and will stay warm even on freezing-cold days.

 Many kids think cross-country skiing is boring because it’s so quiet and you have to work harder than you do on downhill skis.
 But, for adults coping with busy lives, cross-country skiing provides a dose of meditative calm.
 And parents with babies can rent sleds and tow little ones wrapped in blankets behind them.
 Front packs and backpacks (for older babies) work well too.
 Infants and toddlers can snooze or feel the fresh air while parents enjoy a little adventure.
 Everyone is happy.

 Give cross-country skiing a try at these excellent starter spots: